-Release artifacts are automatically published on jcenter and are immediately available to consumers.
+Release artifacts are automatically published on maven.mozilla.org and are immediately available to consumers.

-The Android components team is planning to release SNAPSHOT builds for every successfull master merge.
+The Android components team is planning to release SNAPSHOT builds for every successful main merge.
 This will allow consuming apps to test approved changes immediately after merge without needing to wait for a release.